stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/curse-of-an-early-adopter-apple-mac-m1.md

 <code>import tensorflow as tf </code>

 and then boom, the kernel dies.
 This initially seemed to be a problem with Jupyter Notebook so I try creating a new one and using it but doesnt matter, the result is the same.
+This is where the result to